-Calling predators isn’t complicated.
+Calling predators isn't complicated.
 Colicky babies can do it.
 But babies are inconvenient in the field.
-Mouth-blown callers are handy but not very versatile.
+Mouth-blown predator calls are handy but not very versatile.
 And blowing them with intensity can leave you gasping for breath.
 Recorded sounds on portable digital media players operated via remote control, on the other hand, offer several advantages.

 OL's Protocal Explained

 We began by reading each manual and following basic directions for charging and setting up the predator calls.
 We operated each of them with an eye to quality of construction, an ear to sound quality and volume, and a feel for ergonomics and ease of use.
 Controls and sounds were tested at 50, 100, 150, and 200 yards.
 Two testers relied on more than 40 years of calling experience in making subjective judgements on volume and sound quality.

 Keep in mind that predators seem much less discriminating of sound than people are.
 Darn near any kind of squeak, whine, or cry can lure predators of various species.
 A library of hundreds of authentic wildlife sounds may or may not be a huge advantage.